pathakHemanta/programmer-analyst/src/components/buttons/secondary-button/SecondaryButtonDocs.md

 ### Styling:

 - This component uses a CSS module for styling.
-- Styles are defined in PrimaryButton.module.css.
+- Styles are defined in SecondaryButton.module.css.
 - You can customize the appearance by modifying the styles in the CSS module.

 ### Future Expansion: